vartikadhochak/leetcode-solutions/README.md

 EXPLANATION:

-•Push: Always push into inStack.
+🔹 Push: Always push into inStack.
-•Pop/Peek: If outStack is empty, transfer all elements from inStack to outStack.
+🔹 Pop/Peek: If outStack is empty, transfer all elements from inStack to outStack.
-•Empty: Return true if both stacks are empty.
+🔹 Empty: Return true if both stacks are empty.

                                                PROBLEM 2: Contains-Duplicate